-Attend the Directors Advisory Committee (DAC) - the purpose of the DAC is to gather feedback, present plans and policy updates, share and gather strategic plan ideas, and comment on the operations of RSA.
+Attend Directors Advisory Committee (DAC) meetings - the purpose of the DAC is to gather feedback, present plans and policy updates, share and gather strategic plan ideas, and comment on the operations of RSA.
 It is also the primary feedback mechanism for Library Directors to share directly with the Board.
 There is a page for the DAC at the RSA support site: https://support.librariesofrsa.org/about/directors-advisory-committee/.
+The DAC is the spiritual successor to what used to be known as Users Group.